kodebae/VI-VIM-cheat_sheet/README.md

 VI / VIM Cheat Sheet

 ## Intro
-Vim works in modes, in normal modes keys have normal functionalities.
+> Vim works in modes, in normal modes keys have normal functionalities.
 - insert mode
 ```
-i
+i - insert, before cursor
+a - append, append after the cursor
+o - open a new line right below the curr line
 ```

 - exit insert mode
 ```
 <esc>
 ```
--How to get out of vim
+- how to get out of vim
 ```
 :q + <Enter>
 ```